Please enable the breadcrumb option to use this shortcode!

 AIHA builds successful, mutually-supportive relationships with host country stakeholders at multiple levels of the health sector, from national ministries and schools of the health professions to hospitals, clinics, and grassroots service organizations.
 Our proven ability to collaborate with all stakeholders helps to ensure that twinning projects promote local ownership and create synergy with host country goals from day one, thus ensuring they are sustainable.

-- Established more than 50 twinning partnerships and other capacity building initiatives in 13 countries in Africa, Eurasia, and the Caribbean, leveraging $76 million in USG funds with $34 million in in-kind contributions from US partners.
+- Established more than 55 twinning partnerships and other capacity building initiatives in 14 countries in Africa, Asia, Eurasia, and the Caribbean, leveraging $110 million in U.S. Government funds with $41 million in in-kind contributions from US partners.

 - Placed 105 highly skilled professionals in long-term assignments in five African countries through the Volunteer Healthcare Corps (VHC); these volunteers collectively contributed more than 23,545 professional days to strengthen health system capacity in host countries.

-- Supported the development and/or strengthening of a number of other mid-level cadres, including nurses, pharmacy technicians, lab technicians, biomedical technicians, and social welfare assistants.
+- Supported development and/or strengthening of a number of mid-level cadres, including clinical associates, nurses, pharmacy technicians, lab technicians, biomedical technicians, para social workers, and social welfare assistants.